Confidence Intervals for Extinction Risk: Validating Population Viability Analysis with Limited Data: Estimation and Confidence Intervals

-\paragraph{Simplification for large $z$.} When $z$ is sufficiently large, the exponential term in Eq.~\eqref{eq:G_wz} becomes negligible, and $G(w,z)$ is well approximated by $\Phi(-w)$.
+\paragraph{Simplification for large $z$.} When $z$ is sufficiently large, the exponential term in Equation~\eqref{eq:G_wz} becomes negligible, and $G(w,z)$ is well approximated by $\Phi(-w)$.
 The CI then simplifies to

-which avoids the need for evaluating exponentials and, in the regime $z \gg 0$, is exact.
+which avoids the need for evaluating exponentials and is asymptotically exact as $z\to+\infty$.

-\paragraph{Justification for small $z$.} When $z \ll 0$, the second term in Eq.~\eqref{eq:G_wz} dominates, and the equal-risk contours of $G$ have slope strictly less than $-1$ throughout the region $w + z > 0$ (Appendix~\ref{appendix:slope_G}).
+\paragraph{Justification for small $z$.} When $z \ll 0$, the second term in Equation~\eqref{eq:G_wz} dominates, and the equal-risk contours of $G$ have slope strictly less than $-1$ throughout the region $w + z > 0$ (Appendix~\ref{appendix:slope_G}).
 The joint confidence region for $(\widehat{w}, \widehat{z})$ is elongated along a direction close to slope $-1$, due to strong negative correlation (see Section~\ref{sec:wz_corr}).
-In this case, evaluating $G$ at the diagonally opposite corners $(\overline{w}, \underline{z})$ and $(\underline{w}, \overline{z})$ captures the range of variation in $G$ over the confidence rectangle with high accuracy (see Fig.~\ref{fig:wz_ci_region}).
+In this case, evaluating $G$ at the diagonally opposite corners $(\overline{w}, \underline{z})$ and $(\underline{w}, \overline{z})$ captures the range of variation in $G$ over the joint confidence region with high accuracy (see Figure~\ref{fig:wz_ci_region}).

-\paragraph{Implementation.} The $w$--$z$ method for the extinction risk assessment is implemented in the accompanying R package \texttt{extr}, available at \href{https://github.com/hakoyamah/extr}{\nolinkurl{github.com/hakoyamah/extr}}.
-It offers computationally efficient and robust estimation.